 Emerson on Hurumzi: Our full report

-236 Hurumzi feels vast.
+Emerson on Hurumzi feels vast.
 It sprawls across two beautiful old buildings dating from 1840–70.
-The back portion was constructed in the early 1800s, when the Omani Arabs first took control of Zanzibar, and the front building was originally the home of the prominent Ismaili Indian merchant, Tharia Topan.
+The back portion was constructed in the early 1840s, when the Omani Arabs first took control of Zanzibar, and the front building was originally the home of the prominent Ismaili Indian merchant, Tharia Topan.
 Over the years, the property has had several owners, including the Archbishop of Zanzibar and later on a number of Ismaili and Arab families.
 In the early 1990s it was taken over by the late Emerson Skeens and Thomas Green who first restored the building, turning it into a boutique hotel.

-There are 16rooms which are all completely different in character and design, the hotel’s 11 rooms and suites are all finished to a high level of attention to detail, and can be divided into two categories - the nine Standard Rooms and seven larger Suites.
-Each one is beautifully decorated with bold colours, sumptuous fabrics and antique furniture, evoking the era of the sultans.
-On a practical note, all have a ceiling fan (most also have air-conditioning), a large Zanzibari bed and an en-suite bathroom.
+Although completely individual in character and design, the hotel’s 11 rooms and suites are all finished to a high level of attention to detail, and can be divided on cost grounds into two categories: eight Standard Rooms and three larger Suites.
+Each is beautifully decorated with bold colours, sumptuous fabrics and antique furniture, evoking the era of the sultans.
+On a practical note, all have a ceiling fan (most also have air conditioning), a large Zanzibari bed and an en-suite bathroom.

-Directions: It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, and then it is a further 10 minutes to Stone Town.
-As 236 Hurumzi is tucked away in the tiny backstreets of Stone Town, the car can't get right to the door of the hotel.
-There is a short 2-minute walk from where the car drops you off, but your driver will show you the way from the drop-off point, and will help you with your luggage and show you the way.
+- It takes around 35 minutes to fly to Zanzibar from Dar es Salaam, followed by a ten-minute drive to Stone Town.
+As Emerson on Hurumzi is tucked away in the tiny backstreets of the town, the car can't get right to the door of the hotel, but your driver will show you the way from the drop-off point, and will help you with your luggage for the short two-minute walk.

 Food & drink